TIBCOSoftware/snappydata/docs/troubleshooting/recovering_from_a_conflictingpersistentdataexception.md

 Trying to merge two independently-created distributed systems into a single distributed system causes a `ConflictingPersistentDataException`.
 There are a few ways to end up with independently-created systems:

 -   Configuration problems may cause SnappyData members connect to different locators that are not aware of each other.
 To avoid this problem, ensure that all locators and data stores always specify the same, complete list of locator addresses at startup (for example, `locators=locator1[10334],locator2[10334],locator3[10334]`).
-Consider using a single **gemfirexd.properties** file for common configuration items, as described in Steps to Plan and Configure a SnappyData Deployment <mark>Do we need to include?</mark></a>.

 -   All persistent members in a system may be shut down, after which a brand new set of different persistent members attempts to start up.

 Trying to merge independent systems by pointing all members to the same set of locators then results in a `ConflictingPersistentDataException`.

 SnappyData cannot merge independently-created data for the same table.
 Instead, you need to export the data from one of the systems and import it into the other system.
-See Exporting and Importing Data with SnappyData <mark>Do we need to include?</mark>.
+See Exporting and Importing Data with SnappyData

 **Starting new members first**